ShiJbey/Infiniforge/README.md

 ## Notes/Warnings:
 * Unity currently does not support the importing of 2D arrays from JSON so I converted the 2D array of uv layer values for the mesh from a 2D array to a 1D array.

-## To Do:
-* Fix sandbox route so that users do not need unity to view swords
-* Add a REST param for desired platform so that the JSON may be tailored for a specific importer.

 This project was originally made as part of the August Reddit procedural generation challenge Found here: [Reddit Challenge](https://www.reddit.com/r/proceduralgeneration/comments/4wubjy/monthly_challenge_9_august_2016_procedural_weapons/)